Profilage

-Profilage is a French television series created by Fanny Robert and Sophie Lebarbier and broadcast since April 23, 2009 on TF1.
+Profilage is a French television series created by Fanny Robert and Sophie Lebarbier and broadcast since April 23, 2009, on TF1 in France.
 In Belgium, the series has been broadcast on RTBF since May 25, 2013.
+In the United States, the series is broadcast on PBS, where the name of the series (in English, "Profiling") is renamed "The Paris Murders", and "Profilage" Season 4 is designated as "The Paris Murders" Season 1.

 Background

 The series relates the investigations of Chloé Saint-Laurent then Adèle Delettre, two psychologists specialized in criminology.
 Their exceptional experience and sensitivity allow them to decipher the state of mind of murderers as victims, thus enabling investigators from the 3rd Division of the Judicial Police (DPJ) in Paris to solve the most disturbing cases.